For many CIMA students, the Practical Experience Requirement (PER) is the part of the qualification that feels the most unclear.

 One of the most common mistakes in PER submissions is selecting too many competencies.

+It can be tempting to tick everything, but each competency you choose must be supported by real experience.
 If the examples do not match the competencies selected, your approver may reject the entry, or CIMA may request changes later.

 It is usually better to select fewer competencies and support them properly than to select too many without clear evidence.